hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 ### Importing Resources

-If your TFE organization already has some unmanaged policies or policy sets, make sure to include them when writing your Terraform configuration.
+If your TFE organization already has some policies or policy sets, make sure to include them when writing your Terraform configuration.

-To bring the old resources under management, you can either delete them and allow Terraform to re-create them, or [import them into the Terraform state][import].
-Deleting is easier, but importing lets you ensure that you correctly transcribed the information.
+To bring the old resources under management, you can either delete them and let Terraform re-create them, or [import them into the Terraform state][import].

+For the specific `terraform import` commands to use, see the documentation for [the `tfe_sentinel_policy` resource][tfe_sentinel_policy] and [the `tfe_policy_set` resource][tfe_policy_set].
+You can find policy and set IDs in the URL bar when viewing a policy or set page in TFE.

-To import Sentinel resources, perform the following steps **after** you have created a TFE workspace for managing policies, but **before** you have performed any runs in that workspace.
+Be sure to import any resources **after** you have created a TFE workspace for managing policies, but **before** you have performed any runs in that workspace.

-1. In a local checkout of your policy management repo, configure [the remote backend][remote] to use your TFE policies workspace.
-(You can do this in `main.tf`, or in a separate `.tf` file that is excluded from version control.)
-2. Run `terraform init`.
-3. For each existing Sentinel policy, run:

-    ```
-    $ terraform import tfe_sentinel_policy.<NAME> <ORGANIZATION>/<POLICY ID>
-    ```

-    `<NAME>` is the name you used for the corresponding resource in the Terraform configuration.
-You can find the policy ID in the URL bar when viewing a policy page.

-    Note that this resource uses the organization name as part of the import ID.
-4. For each existing policy set, run:

-    ```
-    $terraform import tfe_policy_set.<NAME> <POLICY SET ID>
-    ```

-    `<NAME>` is the name you used for the corresponding resource in the Terraform configuration.
-You can find the policy set ID in the URL bar when viewing a policy set page.

-    Note that this resource _doesn't_ use the organization name as part of the import ID.

 ## TFE Workspace

+[inpage_workspace]: #tfe-workspace

 Create a [new TFE workspace](../workspaces/creating.html) linked to to your policy management repo.
 Use a short and obvious name like `tfe-policies`.